Cinnamon Jumbles with Browned Butter Icing

-Sneak Preview: Cinnamon Jumbles (aka Jubilee Jumbles) with Browned Butter Icing is a modern rendition of an old-fashioned soft cinnamon cookie (cake-like) recipe.
+Sneak Preview: Cinnamon Jumbles (aka Jubilee Jumbles) with Browned Butter Icing is a modern rendition of an old-fashioned soft cinnamon cookie with a cake-light texture.
 You’ll love the frosting.

 iced cinnamon jumbles on a cooling rackPin